February 16, 2021

-Make sure you’re consuming enough by eating plenty of iron-rich foods like dark leafy greens, red meat, shellfish, organ meats, legumes, pumpkin seeds, and broccoli.
+Make sure you’re consuming enough by eating plenty of iron-rich foods like dark leafy greens, legumes, pumpkin seeds, and broccoli.

 Even if you eat a balanced diet, you may still have nutritional deficiencies that can affect your energy and metabolism.

 This can happen for a variety of reasons, including soil nutrient depletion, leaky gut (see “Heal Your Gut” above), and more.

 For example, I was having terrible low energy and assumed it was due to my Hashimoto’s Thyroiditis.